image bio

 The MTHFR gene and variant

 Methylenetetrahydrofolate reductase (MTHFR) is a key regulatory enzyme in folate metabolism; essentially, MTHFR is what converts folic acid into MTHF.
 In layman’s terms, the presence of the MTHFR gene is what allows the body to use folic acid for all the positives mentioned above.
-About a quarter of the population has a variant of this gene, making it extremely difficult for their bodies to metabolize folic acid, and in turn, increasing the risk of pregnancy loss, neural tube defects, damage from environmental toxins, and more.
+About a quarter of the population has a variant of this gene, and the MTHFR mutation makes it extremely difficult to metabolize folic acid, increasing the risk of pregnancy loss, neural tube defects, damage from environmental toxins, and more.

 How the MTHFR gene mutation affects pregnant women

+So what are the effects of the MTHFR gene mutation on fertility and pregnancy?
 If a pregnant woman has this gene mutation, this means her body's ability to metabolize and use folate is inhibited.
-If she’s taking folic acid or some form of folate that isn’t MTHF folate, she’s in danger of neural tube defects, pregnancy loss, higher fecundability (a harder time becoming pregnant), and more.
+If she’s taking folic acid or some form of folate that isn’t MTHF folate, she’s in danger of a pregnancy complication, such as neural tube defects, pregnancy loss, higher fecundability (a harder time becoming pregnant), and more.

 If a pregnant woman has this gene mutation, this means her body's ability to metabolize and utilize folate is inhibited.